Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Maybe.
 But I’m not meant to escape from Hell.
 I can feel it in my bones, man—there ain’t no redemption for the likes’a me."

 Holly stirred and found the strength to speak, somehow.
 Ray couldn’t imagine how much pain she was in, but Holly had always been tougher than her timid exterior might suggest.
-"There’s always redemption…" she groaned.
+"There’s always redemption..." she groaned.

 Cook stared at her for a moment, then looked away.
 "Nah.
 Some lines, you cross ‘em and you can’t never step back," he said.